openebs-archive/openebs-docs/docs/jivaguide.md

 provisioner: openebs.io/provisioner-iscsi
 ```

 <h4><a class="anchor" aria-hidden="true" id="Volume-Space-Reclaim-Policy"></a>Volume Space Reclaim Policy</h4>

 Support for a storage policy that can disable the Jiva Volume Space reclaim.
 You can specify the jiva volume space reclaim feature setting using the *value* for *RetainReplicaData* property.
-In the following example, the jiva volume space reclaim feature is enabled as true.
+In the following example, the Jiva volume space reclaim feature is enabled as true.
 Hence, retain the volume data post PVC deletion.

 ```
 apiVersion: storage.k8s.io/v1